 1. Don't nap during the day.

-If you must snooze, limit the time to less than one hour and no later than 3 pm.
+If you must snooze, follow tips for healthy napping like limiting the time to less than one hour and no later than 3 pm.

 2. Wake up at a regular time.